PVieira04/CI-project-1/README.md

 - Thank you to the [Sonnytech Academy YouTube channel](https://www.youtube.com/watch?v=fzxpb3bVGeE) for showing me how to add Font Awesome to my project offline.
 - Thank you to [elsevier.com](https://www.elsevier.com/en-gb) for their [summary report](https://romeo.elsevier.com/accessibility_checklist/downloads/Summary_of_accessibility_requirements_21_Feb_2014.pdf) of accessibility guidelines.
 I applied their suggestions and implemented them in this project.
 - Thank you to Gian Wild for their [article on sitepoint.com](https://www.sitepoint.com/15-rules-making-accessible-links/).
 Their accessibility suggestions were fascinating and I applied some of them in this project.
+- Thank you to Paul Ryan for writing their article on [how to create a "Skip to content" button at css-tricks.com](https://css-tricks.com/how-to-create-a-skip-to-content-link/#maincontent).
+I learnt a lot from this article and I implemented the feature in a similar way.

 ### Media